johnandersen777/johnandersen777.github.io/content/about.md

 ---

+- "Imagination is the only weapon in the war against reality" [Lewis Carroll]

 - "If the Good Lord had intended us to walk, (S)he wouldn’t have invented roller skates" [Willie Wonka]

 ---